-Annual commencement ceremonies are held each May and December (beginning December 2016), and are presided over by HCC's president.
+Annual commencement ceremonies are held each May and are presided over by HCC's president.
 The commencement ceremony is a traditional academic service and signifies the completion of the degree or certificate being awarded.
 Students completing a degree or certificate program with 30 or more credits are eligible to participate in the commencement ceremony.
 Only students who have filed an application for graduation and have met all requirements will be permitted to participate in the ceremony.